timetorock/gainkit-merchant-import/README.md

 # gainkit-merchant-import

+This script was made for 2 targets:
-Example how to proceed fast gainkit.com price listings.
+- Example how to proceed fast gainkit.com price listings
+- How fast to:
+  - proceed CSV
+  - compare with your DB
+  - update your DB

+And all these less then in a minute for 100k+ lines.

 # How to start